 For example, users with the editor user role will show a badge next to their name in comments letting other users know that this comment was made by an editor.

-It builds up user trust and increases user engagement in comments on your website.
+It builds trust with your audience and increases user engagement in comments on your website.

 Many WordPress themes only highlight comments made by post author.
 They don’t show labels for any other user roles even if other comments are made by registered users or site administrators.